0xido/luckyjackmap/README.md

 # Development

-The website is created with HTML/CSS/JS and I´m considering to moving it to another platform that reduces the creation of each summary page.
+The website is built with HTML/CSS/JS and I´m considering to moving it to another platform that reduces the creation time of each summary page.

 I´ve used the base of the project [ROP-MAP](https://rop-map.com/) created by @Algernhon to make the map section, and I´ve been using DALL-E to create most of the popups images.